jesseopdenbrouw/riscv-minimal/CODE/interrupt_vectored/README.md

 Simple code to test if ECALL, EBREAK and hardware interrupts work.
-Can only be used on riscv-pipe-csr-md-lic.
-This version uses mtvec vectored mode
+This version uses mtvec vectored mode.

 ## Status

-Still testing.
+Works on the DE0-CV board.